ibm-cloud-docs/openwhisk/binding_services.md

 # Binding services to Actions
 {: #binding_services}

 You can leverage the [{{site.data.keyword.openwhisk}} CLI plug-in](./bluemix_cli.html) to bind a service to an Action or Package.
-The {{site.data.keyword.openwhisk_short}} `ic wsk service bind` command makes your {{site.data.keyword.Bluemix_notm}} service credentials available to your Cloud Functions code at run time.
+The {{site.data.keyword.openwhisk_short}} `ibmcloud wsk service bind` command makes your {{site.data.keyword.Bluemix_notm}} service credentials available to your Cloud Functions code at run time.
 {: shortdesc}

-The `ic wsk service bind` command is not to be confused with the `cf bind-service` command that is available in Cloud Foundry.
+The `ibmcloud wsk service bind` command is not to be confused with the `cf bind-service` command that is available in Cloud Foundry.

 ## Binding a service to an Action or Package
 {: #cli_bind}